Do you know what friendship is?

 True friends are like one soul, living in two bodies, Aristotel said.
 They are attached so much to one another.
 A real friend is one who comes to you, when all others have left.
 He may at times frown upon you but stay with you even if you aren’t easy to be with.
 A true friend is one, on whom one can always rely.
 He or she shares you joys and sorrows.

 In our everyday life, we come across so many people who become friends for a purpose.
 There are also other type of friends, who are casual friends, whom we meet on our travels in buses and the trains.
 They are friends with whom we exchange so many views.
 But at the end of the journey, each goes his or her own way and the casual friendship is also gone.

 There are fair weather friends.
-A fair weather friends is someone who is a good friend when it is easy to be one and who stops being one when you are having problems.
+A fair weather friend is someone who is a good friend when it is easy to be one and who stops being one when you are having problems.
 They praise you to skies and linger around you as long as you enjoy property and power.
 When fortune turns against you, they would be nowhere to be seen.
 A fair weather friend associates with you only when they have nothing better to do.
 Such kind of friends may only stick around in exciting situations but when times are somewhat boring, leave your side.

 Friendship spreads on.
 There are many proverbs and sayings about friendship.
 It is said that house can be known by the friends who frequent it.
 Know his friends and you know the man.
 Mahatma Gandhi said that adversity is the crucible test for friendship.
 You know your real friend, only when he stands by you in times of adversity.
 It is said prosperity makes friends.
 Adversity tries them.

 Friendship is said to be an art and if you want to have a friend you must be one.
 It is said that friendship multiplies our joys and divides our grief.
 Your life is blessed, if you have a faithful friend.
 In this world of wilderness every one of us requires a true friend.
 But beware, a friend of all is a friend of none.